Celebrate Midsummer & the Summer Solstice in Sussex

 South Downs at Wilmington

-A Tudor Midsummer wedding
+A Midsummer fair

 Weald and Downland Museum Midsummer